Jim Shorter

 James Shorter (June 8, 1938 – June 1, 2000) was an American football defensive back in the National Football League for the Cleveland Browns, Washington Redskins, and the Pittsburgh Steelers.
-He played college football at the University of Detroit and was drafted in the fourteenth round of the 1962 NFL Draft.
+He played college football at the University of Detroit and was drafted in the fourteenth round of the 1962 NFL draft.

+He was a participant in the 1967 Cleveland Summit which was held in support of Muhammad Ali's draft refusal during the Vietnam War.